-- The Surgery: In most cases, Dr. Vallecillos will utilize the same incisions from the initial breast enhancement surgery.
+- The Surgery: In most cases, I utilize the same incisions from the initial breast enhancement surgery.
 Once access to the breast pocket has been established, the implant and any accompanying tissue (such as scar tissue, in the case of capsular contracture) will be removed.

 In cases such as capsular contracture and implant rupture, the implant will be replaced with a new implant.
-During your consultation, Dr. Vallecillos will discuss with you the option of replacing the implant with one made of a different material or make (silicone gel vs. saline, smooth shell vs. textured), or moving the placement of the implant (submuscular vs. subglandular).
+During your consultation, we will discuss the options of replacing the implant with one made of a different material or make (silicone gel vs. saline, Allergan vs. Mentor), as well as the placement of the implant (submuscular vs. subglandular).

-When the patient has elected not to replace the implant, Dr. Vallecillos will strive to reconstruct the breast’s original size and shape using a breast lift technique.
+When the patient has elected not to replace the implant, we strive to reconstruct the breast’s original size and shape using a breast lift technique.